Columnstore indexes - Design guidance

 - Save an additional 30% in storage costs.
 You can compress older partitions with the COLUMNSTORE_ARCHIVE compression options.
-The data will be slower for query performance, which is acceptable if the partition is queries infrequently.
+The data will be slower for query performance, which is acceptable if the partition is queried infrequently.

 Use partitions to improve query performance

-By using partitions, you can limit your queries to scan only specific partitions which limits the number of rows to scan.
+By using partitions, you can limit your queries to scan only specific partitions, which limits the number of rows to scan.
 For example, if the index is partitioned by year and the query is analyzing data from last year, it only needs to scan the data in one partition.